-The hearth framing must be constructed of non-combustible materials (such as metal framing or equivalent material) and placed on HX4, or equivalent material.
+The hearth framing must be constructed of non-combustible materials (such as metal framing or equivalent material) and placed on HX3(s) or HX4(s) or equivalent material.
+Refer to Figure 7.5.

 When creating the platform, allow for the thickness of the non-combustible finishing materials.